supermario18/Mario-Kart-8-Repainted/README.md

 Supermario18: member, help

 credits
-Various things where taken from game banana, Ill be linking it later
+Various things where taken from game banana, Credit will be given soon